Martin Donnelly: The luckiest man alive (Part one)

-Derek Warwick summed it up best in September 1990 at the Spanish GP at Jerez the day after his Lotus teammate Martin Donnelly’s sickening qualifying crash.
+Derek Warwick summed it up best in September 1990 at the Spanish GP at Jerez the day after his Lotus teammate Martin Donnelly’s sickening qualifying crash: “For Martin Donnelly to have survived that accident was an act of God.”

 I will do this story in parts, because, as Derek said, not only did Martin survive, but being a Northern Irishman, Donnelly tells a good tale about the events in Spain – and beyond.